cellux/blog/contents/articles/moving-to-nfs-root/index.md

 rsync -av /tmp/raspbian/ /mnt/shares/rpifs/
 ```

 This crazy `mount` (or rather `losetup`) trick allows you to mount a *part* of a disk image - like one of the partitions inside - via a loop device.
 To make it work, you have to find out where the desired partition starts (byte offset from start of image file) and pass that to mount via the `offset` option.
-You can find `fdisk` to find the right number:
+You can use `fdisk` to find the right number:

 ```bash
 [rb@pluto 2012-12-16-wheezy-raspbian]$ fdisk -l 2012-12-16-wheezy-raspbian.img